Seth Mitchell: Professional boxing career

 In 2008, Mitchell began his professional boxing career.
 After only his second professional fight, he signed with Golden Boy Promotions.

 On December 11, 2010, he fought Taurus Sykes on the undercard of Amir Khan vs. Marcos Maidana, winning the fight by knock out in the fifth round.

-On March 5, 2011, Mitchell fought Charles Davis, at Honda Center, Anaheim, California, on the undercard of the Saul Alvarez vs. Matthew Hatton for the WBC light middleweight title.
+On March 5, 2011, Mitchell fought Charles Davis, at Honda Center, Anaheim, California, on the undercard of the Canelo Álvarez vs. Matthew Hatton for the WBC light middleweight title.
 Mitchell won with a second-round TKO over Davis.
 The fight also gave Mitchell the fifteenth knockout of his career.

 On May 13, 2011, Mitchell fought Nicaraguan boxer Evans Quinn and won the fight by knockout in round one.
 The fight was televised on Showtime.

 Mitchell was then originally scheduled to fight on the undercard of Marcos Maidana vs. Robert Guerrero on August 27, 2011.
 The venue was set to be HP Pavilion, San Jose, California.
 He was set to open the HBO-televised show.
 His opponent for the fight was to be the American journeyman Mike Mollo.
-However the whole card got cancelled on August 18, due to an injury to Rober Guerrero.
+However the whole card got cancelled on August 18, due to an injury to Robert Guerrero.

 After that he got a quick fight on September 16, in Texas Station Casino, Las Vegas against Hector Ferreyro.
 The fight was aired on TeleFutura and Fox in the United States.
 Mitchell won the fight by third-round TKO.
 He then fought on the Amir Khan vs. Lamont Peterson undercard on December 10, 2011, against Uzbek Timur Ibragimov.
 He opened the televised card on HBO by winning the fight on a second-round TKO.

 His next fight was on April 28 as a part of the Bernard Hopkins vs. Chad Dawson undercard in Atlantic City.
 The opponent was former top contender Chazz Witherspoon.
 The fight was a co-main event and televised on HBO.